Ingredients: Per 6 servings

 - 1 egg yolk

-Let butter soften at room temperature before cooking.
+Let the butter soften at room temperature before start preparing your donut.

-In a bowl, mix the egg, egg yolk and the sugar.
+In a bowl, knead the eggs, egg yolk and sugar and add the butter.

 The ciambella is one of the most widespread Italian recipes.
 Even though this term originally referred to a sweet cake, it seems as though the term derives from savillum, the name of an ancient Latin focaccia.
 Nowadays, the word ciambella has come to refer to any sort of ring-chapped bread, sweet or savory, baked or fried.
 Due to the fact that ciambella is a generic term, you can at least one type in almost every region in Italy, usually made with a flour and yeast-based dough.